Andy Sode Anker

 The rapid growth of materials chemistry data, driven by advancements in large-scale radiation facilities as well as laboratory instruments, has outpaced conventional data analysis and modelling methods, which can require enormous manual effort.
 To address this bottleneck, supervised machine learning (ML) models are frequently trained on large datasets of physics-based simulations with the aim of being applied for experimental scattering data analysis.
 I will demonstrate how we have used supervised ML to identify structural models from experimental scattering data.

-However, ML models trained on simulated data often struggle to perform on experimental data.
-I will also introduce two primary challenges in the field: 1) handling data from structures not present in the training database and 2) accounting for experimental data that contains signals not included in the simulated data.
 Generative ML can be used to address both challenges by learning the underlying distribution of the data.
 I will discuss how we use generative ML to solve mono-metallic nanoparticles given pair distribution function data previously unseen by the model and how generative ML can be used to convert a simulated inelastic neutron scattering dataset into one that resembles an experiment, and vice versa.